An 18th century windmill on the Norfolk coast, now a bed and breakfast with lovely views.

 Cley Windmill welcomes both B&B and self-catering guests.
 The windmill stands on the north side of the village within walking distance of the excellent and unusual village shops.
 It has uninterrupted views over the sea, the salt marshes and Cley Bird Sanctuary, with Blakeney Harbour in the distance.
-The large walled garden abuts the river Glaven, surrounded by reeds and tranquility.
+The large walled garden abuts the river Glaven, surrounded by reeds and tranquillity.

 The ground floor includes a magnificent circular sitting room where antique furniture and inviting sofas nestle comfortably around a roaring open fire.
 The beamed dining room, part of the original warehouse built in 1713, has a warm and friendly atmosphere in which to dine.
 The upstairs rooms and galleries have stunning views over the marshes and the sea.

 There are 8 rooms available on bed & breakfast basis priced from £159 per night.
-The Dovecote is a self-catering cottage, originally the stables, which sleeps 4 people with a minimum 3 night stay.
-For groups they can accommodate a maximum of 20 adults.
+The Dovecote is a self-catering cottage, originally the stables, which sleeps 4 people with a minimum 3-night stay.
+For groups, they can accommodate a maximum of 20 adults.
 Weddings can be arranged.

 To leave a review please email email@example.com with the property name, your name, date of stay, review title and text.